AleksaMCode/university-notices-email-notifier/README.md

 ## Config file setup
 <p align="justify">Before using this project you first need to adjust a couple of parameters stored in a config ini file.
-Firstly you'll need to add an email address (<i>user_email</i> field) you fish to use to receive the email notification.
+Firstly you'll need to add an email address (<i>user_email</i> field) you wish to use to receive the email notification.
 If you wish to use Yahoo SMTP, you only need to update the <i>email</i> and <i>password</i> fields with your own credentials.
-Below you can find detail instruction how to set up Yahoo SMTP with you account.
-If for some reason you wan't to use another email provider, then you will need, in addition to the previously mentioned fields, to update fields that are provider specific, such as <i>port</i> and <i>SMTP server</i>.
-All of this information is stored in config file in the section SMTP:</p>
+Below you can find detail instruction how to set up Yahoo SMTP with your account.
+If for some reason you want to use another email provider, then you will need, in addition to the previously mentioned fields, to update fields that are provider specific, such as <i>port</i> and <i>SMTP server</i>.
+All of this information is stored in a config file in the section SMTP:</p>

 https://github.com/AleksaMCode/university-notices-email-notifier/blob/acc714b4f22fd296cc3f366e386770c5afec71f3/config.ini#L1-L6